Occupy Canada: Occupy Montreal

 Over the next five days, the occupation continued to expand and grow more complex each day.
 By October 20, 2011, the number of tents in Victoria Square had nearly doubled to 168, with no room to squeeze anymore in, and participants had two generators, six rented chemical toilets, canned and dried food, recycling and compost bins, and a savings fund to take the occupation through the cold winter.

 On November 25, 2011, protesters were evicted from the Victoria Square by police.
 Some protesters tied themselves to the kitchen tent in the square and chanted at police, who eventually tore down the structure and moved protesters out.
 The full-scale eviction came one day after protesters were given a second notice that they had to vacate the square.
-Police arrested and marked protesters's hands with ink that could only be seen under UV light.
+Police arrested and marked protester's hands with ink that could only be seen under UV light.
 Protesters are considering a civil suit against police for the activity, which they have described as branding.
 Members from the Occupy movement moved to the gazebo on Mount Royal temporarily.
 Occupons Montreal was granted permission by the Darling Foundry to host their general assemblies through February 2012.
 The first 'official' meeting to discuss reoccupation was announced in March.